BEAMRobotics/beam_robotics/inspection_tools/inspection/README.md

  * histogram: histogram equalization
  * clahe: see // https://en.wikipedia.org/wiki/Adaptive_histogram_equalization#Contrast_Limited_AHE
  * undistort: undistorts the images using the intrinsic calibrations.
 You can specify the cropping of the image as a percent of width and height.
 This is useful if you want to remove border pixels which are often black after the undistortion, Note that this will crop based on the size of the input image, not the size of the camera model.
 So if the input image has already been cropped, this will crop it further.
 Also, if the images are compressed, they will first be upsampled to the camera model dimensions, then undistorted, then recompressed to the original image size and then cropped (if specified).
 Note that you cannot use cropped and downsampled/compressed images because we are unable to get back to the original camera model dimensions.

+### Image Labeler:

+The image labeler is python code with a c++ wrapper.
+By default python 2.7 is used.
+To run the existing models, python needs to have the following libraries installed:

+ * Pytorch
+ * tensorflow or tensorflow-gpu version 1.13.1
+ * keras version 2.2.4
+ * h5py version < 3.0.0